-- 1 Since FY 2018, chief evaluators meetings are held to ensure that evaluations are of high quality and consistent across projects.
+- Since FY 2018, chief evaluators meetings are held to ensure that evaluations are of high quality and consistent across projects.
 Chief evaluators of the target projects for the fiscal year and external experts with deep insights into evaluation (commissioned directly by the ODA Evaluation Division, and asked to attend study meeting for some target evaluation for the fiscal year and give advice based on their expertise) attend the meetings and exchange opinions on challenges in each target evaluation and other relevant matters. - 2 In principle, chief evaluators meetings are held twice a year.
-The first meeting takes place after the first study meeting for each target project, and the second meeting before the third study meeting. - (1) The purpose of the first chief evaluators meeting, held when the evaluation framework for each target evaluation is formulated and the evaluation is starting, is to arrange an exchange of opinions across the board on points to be considered in implementing the evaluation, as well as on the evaluation framework, and standardize them across target projects. - (2) The purpose of the second chief evaluators meeting, held before the evaluation report for each target evaluation is finalized, is to arrange an exchange of opinions between chief evaluators and experts to review the logic behind evaluation results, points at issue, and challenges. - 3 External experts commissioned directly by the ODA Evaluation Division also attend the reporting session on ODA evaluation results held at the end of the fiscal year and, from the evaluation experts' perspective, comment on ODA evaluations conducted in that fiscal year.
+The first meeting takes place after the first study meeting for each target project, and the second meeting before the third study meeting. - (1) The purpose of the first chief evaluators meeting, held when the evaluation framework for each target evaluation is formulated and the evaluation is starting, is to arrange an exchange of opinions across the board on points to be considered in implementing the evaluation, as well as on the evaluation framework, and standardize them across target projects. - (2) The purpose of the second chief evaluators meeting, held before the evaluation report for each target evaluation is finalized, is to arrange an exchange of opinions between chief evaluators and experts to review the logic behind evaluation results, points at issue, and challenges.